Koulibaly Sinks Struggling Juve To Put Napoli Top - UrduPoint

 Koulibaly Sinks Struggling Juve To Put Napoli Top

-Matteo Politano levelled for Luciano Spalletti's side just before the hour mark after Alvaro Morata had put a depleted Juve ahead early on.
+Matteo Politano levelled near the hour mark after Alvaro Morata had put a depleted Juve ahead early on.

+Koulibaly, 30, won the match for Napoli after reporting for training immediately following his return to Italy from World Cup qualifying wins for his country over Togo and Congo.

+After netting the winner he snatched a camera from a pitch-side photographer to take a snap of the celebrating fans behind the goal.

+"I saw all the fans celebrating and wanted to take a picture as it was so beautiful," said Koulibaly to DAZN.

-Defeat for Massimiliano Allegri's Juve drops them down to 16th place in Italy's top flight after a second straight defeat which leaves them with a single point from their first three matches.
+"The win is for them as we were without them for a year and when we see them like that we're all happy."
+Defeat for Massimiliano Allegri's Juve meanwhile drops them down to 16th place in Italy's top flight after a second straight defeat which leaves them with a single point from their first three matches.

-Lazio, Inter Milan, Roma and AC Milan will attempt to maintain their perfect starts when they play on Sunday.
+"That's the way things are going right now.
+I couldn't have asked more from the players tonight," insisted Allegri, whose team travel to Malmo in the Champions League on Tuesday.

+"Right now errors are making things difficult for us... we are being made to pay for every mistake we make.
+All we can do is keep working.

-Juve had come into the match against one of their fiercest rivals off the back of an embarrassing home defeat to Empoli and the sudden departure of Cristiano Ronaldo before the international break.
+"Let's hope that we can begin the Champions League better than we have the league season." - Napoli comeback - Juve had come into the match against one of their fiercest rivals off the back of an embarassing home defeat by Empoli and the sudden departure of Cristiano Ronaldo before the international break.

 Napoli's initial enthusiasm slowly waned as Juve, missing Italy forward Federico Chiesa and all of their South American internationals -- including Paulo Dybala -- closed ranks to protect their lead.